hoprnet/hoprnet/ISSUES.md

   - label: bug / feature / p:chat / ..
   - milestone: if applicable, else it's considered in backlog
   - assigne: if applicable, else it's considered unassigned
-  - project: if applicable

 ## Creating an issue

 - A team-member, or an external contributor creates an issue using one of our [templates](.github/ISSUE_TEMPLATE), these templates may add some labels by default.
-- All new issues will contain a 'needs review' label.
+- All new issues will contain a 's:new issue' label.
-- A team-member may review the new issue and label it accordingly, then he/she may remove 'needs-review' label.
+- A team-member may review the new issue and label it accordingly, see [labels](https://github.com/hoprnet/hoprnet/issues/labels) for descriptions for each label.
+- Once a new issue is reviews, 's:new issue' label may be removed.
 - (Optional) A team-member adds it to a milestone.
 - (Optional) A team-member assignes a user.
-- (Optional) A team-member adds it to a project.

 ## Why label them using p:\*

 - We are using a monorepo
-- Possibility to filter by `project`
+- Possibility to filter by `package`

-## Why we add label 'needs review' by default
+## Why we add label 's:new issue' by default

-Makes it easy for an issue maintainer to filter by 'needs review' and review the issues.
+Makes it easy for an issue maintainer to filter by 's:new issue' and review the issues.